National Planetarium: Operating hours

 The planetarium is opened daily from 9.00 am to 4.30 pm (except on Monday, Hari Raya Puasa holiday, Hari Raya Haji holiday and public holidays as stated by the Planetarium Negara).
 The planetarium shows will be aired every one hour starting at 10am and the last show will be at 4pm.
 The entrance to the gallery is free and the shows ticket is RM 12 for adult (per person) and RM 8 for children (per person).

 Transportation

 The planetarium is accessible within walking distance west of Kuala Lumpur railway station.

+It is also accessible through a pedestrian overhead bridge from the National Museum.